CiscoPrime/sudoxe/README.md

 Extend the component in Blueprints if you need custom behaviour (e.g. particles or sounds on certain animations).
 Create a child blueprint of `UCardVisualComponent`, override the animation functions or add new ones and set your subclass on the actor instead of the base component.

+## Placeholder Assets

+A set of dummy files lives in `/Game/ExampleAssets` and is referenced by the rows in `Data/Cards.csv`.
+These assets are not functional but demonstrate how the visual system hooks up meshes and animations.
+Replace the placeholder `.uasset` files with your own imports while keeping the same folder layout, then update the DataTable rows to point at your real assets using the columns `Visual.SkeletalMesh` and the animation columns.

 ---

 ![image](https://github.com/user-attachments/assets/0b38587e-b1c7-47f9-b1d1-04046d4f768e)